BytePane

 What does this Hexadecimal Number regex match?

 This pattern matches: "0xFF00FF".
 It does NOT match: "0xGG".
-Color codes, memory addresses, binary data representation.
+0x literals, memory addresses, byte strings, CSS color validation, binary data representation.

 Is the Hexadecimal Number regex beginner-friendly?